-Baskets, beadwork, fine art, jewelry, pottery and textiles.
+Baskets, beadwork, fine art, jewellery, pottery and textiles.
 There is so much to see and so much to understand that I highly recommend taking one of the many tours included with admission.
 Only after hearing the in-depth stories of the objects on display can you fully understand the messages and meaning behind the symbols, and subject.

 The Hopi Katsina doll exhibit is a must see.

-Katsina dolls are spirit messengers of the universe and are carved from the root of the cottonwood tree.
+Katsina dolls are spirit messengers of the universe and carved from the root of the cottonwood tree.
 They are teaching tools given to young girls and are believed to control the weather, daily activities, cure illness, and even children who are misbehaving. (wink)

-Plaque reads “This great bounty provided by mother earth existed solely on this continent until approximately 1492.”
+The plaque reads “This great bounty provided by mother earth existed solely on this continent until approximately 1492.”

 Harvest, c 1997 Bronze, A/P by Retha Walden Gambaro, b.
 1917 Creek Collection of Via Gambaro Studio Inc.

 The architecture also lives in two worlds.
 Although traditional on the exterior, the interior of the museum is quite modern with bleached wood exhibit separators and bold contrasting colours.
 At times you forget that you are in a Spanish Colonial building until you get a peak of the outdoors and the courtyards.
-The architecture is so charming – the courtyards, fountains and well manicured gardens – once on the expansive grounds it’s easy to see why people host special events, meetings, and weddings here.
+The architecture is so charming – the courtyards, fountains and well-manicured gardens – once on the expansive grounds it’s easy to see why people host special events, meetings, and weddings here.

 I am grateful to have had the opportunity to tour this museum and for a moment been able to explore the distinctive traditions of each regional tribe, the colourful native culture and understand the adversities which the native people had to endure.